icons8/pichon-docs/docs/pichon-macOS.md

 ## Icons

-Pichon has **Categories**, **Styles** and **Collections**.
-Icons in **Categories** are sorted by theme and in **Style** by the style they're drawn in. **Collections** tab has all your favourites and downloaded icons, plus you can create your own collections there too.
+Pichon has **Categories**, **Styles**, and **Collections**.
+Icons in **Categories** are sorted by theme and in **Style** by the style they're drawn in. **Collections** tab has all your favorites and downloaded icons, plus you can create your own collections there too.

 ### Search

 To find an icon, type in some definitive word into the search bar.
 You can choose specific styles or check out icons in all styles at once.
-To save an icon just right-click on it.
+To save an icon, just right-click on it.

 ### Collections